Anish59312/clippd/README.md

 ## Current Status

-- The functionality is currently similar to the **Dipali Bakers** application.
+- Currently **Dipali Bakers** is the closest to the application I want to build.
 - To run the project locally, refer to the `README.md` file of the **Dipali Bakers** repository.

 ## For Restaurants